-On this day, the first and only rugby league player draft is held, Australia retain the Ashes and Chris Anderson suffers a heart attack on tour with the Kangaroos.
+On this day, the first and only rugby league player draft is held, Australia retain the Ashes and Darren Lockyer completes a Golden double.

 Controversial player draft is instigated with most clubs getting the players they wanted.
 The significant player movements were David Gillespie, Joe Thomas and Paul Langmack to Wests, Peter Jackson and Phil Blake to Norths, Les Davidson to Cronulla, Bruce McGuire and Scott Tronc to Canterbury, Trevor Gillmeister to Brisbane and Paul Dunn to Penrith.

 Australia retain the Ashes with a dominating 23-4 victory over Great Britain in the third Test at Elland Road.
 Bob Fulton announces he would seek reappointment as Australian coach after the 1995 World Cup.